HarshNarayanJha/numerical-methods/README.md

 # Numerical Methods

-This repo contains my c source for various numerical methods as I take the course in my college.
+This repo contains my C source for various numerical methods as I take the course in my college.